poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-year, when I would talk to some of the leading national security journalists, *in the world*, who were working on some of the most sensitive information, and virtually none of them knew what PGP or OTR or any other of the leading privacy technologies were, let alone how to use them.
+year, when I would talk to some of the leading national security journalists, *in the world*, who were working on some of the most sensitive information, and virtually none of them knew what PGP or OTR or any any of the other leading privacy technologies were, let alone how to use them.
 It's really encouraging to see this technology spreading so pervasively.